AI & Gen AI Readiness Assessment for Secure,

 Many firms that sell AI assessments have only one path to monetization: they need your answer to be “build AI.”
 That creates pressure to force a use case into the wrong shape.

-Nexterse works differently.
+Nexterse LLC works differently.
 We are a software engineering company with deep AI capability, not an AI-only shop.
 If the review shows that your foundation is weak, we will say so.
 If the target outcome is better served by deterministic software, we will say that too.
 If the right answer is data cleanup, integration work, or architecture modernization before any model is introduced, that will be the recommendation.

 Deliverables: What you receive on day 14